xorbit/node-aes-gcm/README.md

 Rationale
 ---------

-The reason for the existence of this module is that the node.js crypto module does not seem to expose a way to use the ability of [GCM (Galois Counter Mode)][GCM] to perform both encryption and authentication simultaneously.
-This functionality is available in OpenSSL, so this module provides a thin wrapper around OpenSSL to expose this functionality for use in node.js.
+The reason for the existence of this module is that the [node.js][node] [crypto][] module does not seem to expose a way to use the ability of [GCM (Galois Counter Mode)][GCM] to perform both encryption and authentication simultaneously.
+This functionality is available in [OpenSSL][] 1.0+, so this module provides a thin wrapper around OpenSSL to expose this functionality for use in node.js.

+[GCM][] is a useful mode to communicate securely with small embedded devices, because of its low operating overhead.
+When combined with [node.js][], large scalable systems can be designed.
+Another advantage is that it is unencumbered by patents.

-It was written for my own use and is not very flexible.
-It is hard-coded for most common usage of GCM when it is combined with AES-128 (128-bit key), using a 96-bit IV, and generating a 128-bit authentication tag.
+This module was written for my own use and is not designed to be extremely flexible, but to provide support for the most common use case of [GCM][] in embedded systems.
+It uses the [AES-128[AES] cipher (128-bit key), supports a 96-bit [initialization vector][IV] (IV), and generates a 128-bit authentication tag.
 It does include support for additional authenticated data (AAD).

 The module exports 2 functions: `encrypt` and `decrypt`.